dentarg/auth0-blog/_posts/2017-06-14-javascript-for-microcontrollers-and-iot-part-1.markdown

 We now have a simple Hello World running on the Photon.
 As an added benefit of using our Docker image, we are also sure JerryScript is compiling along with it.
 Now let's talk a bit about JerryScript.

 ### JerryScript
 Now that we have our Photon development environment up and running, we can take a closer look at JerryScript.
 If you are not familiar with interpreters, here's how things usually go.
-First, you set up the interpreter by calling an initialiation function.
+First, you set up the interpreter by calling an initialization function.
 This creates a new instance of the interpreter.
 Then you either call another function to parse and execute a script, or you first call parse a function, which gets the script ready to run, and then call another function to run it.
 When you no longer need the interpreter, a finalization/destruction function is called.
 So far so good.
 Things start to get murkier when either the interpreter or the native environment need to interact with each other.
 For scripts to be useful, this is necessary!
 So we will have to get our hands dirty.
 For the example in this article we have integrated some of the Particle APIs in our JavaScript environment, so you are free to use them out of the box!

 JerryScript comes with its own build system which is independent from the Particle one.
 Fortunately, JerryScript already includes all that's necessary to easily integrate both build systems.
 In fact, when you ran the Docker compile script before, you actually used this integration!
 If you are interested in the gritty details, have a look at the [JerryScript/Particle integration README](https://github.com/jerryscript-project/jerryscript/tree/master/targets/particle).